 - Spread the cinnamon paste over the rectangle.

-- Starting at the 10 inch side, roll the dough tightly, evening it out as your roll, to make a long cylinder.
-Using a sharp knife, slice the roll into 10 1 inch thick disks.
+- Using a sharp knife, slice the roll into 10 1-inch thick disks.
 Lay the disks on their side, two inches apart, on the parchment lined pan.
-Press them with the palm of your hand to flatten them to ½ inch thick (I don’t always do this).
+Press them with the palm of your hand to flatten them to ½ inch thick or leave thick if you like.

 - Using a pastry brush, brush the tops liberally with heavy cream.